EKMallon/The_Cave_Pearl_Project_OLD_codebuilds/_20140630_CavePearl_ModularAdjustableCode/readme.txt

 -----------------------------------------------------------------------------------------------------

 P.S.
-Looking back at the earlier Cave Pearl scripts, I can see many places where I borked the fomatting so badly that it probably any the real coders out there wish they were blind.
+Looking back at the earlier Cave Pearl scripts, I can see many places where I borked the fomatting so badly that it probably any real coders out there wish they were blind.
 But hey, I have only ever taken one programming course in my life...fortran...in high school...no screens & keyboards...just bubble cards and printouts several days later...
 This might be something for you to consider before using any of this code on a project that is actually important...